 Particularly handy is the ability to tap and hold the screen when it’s locked and rotate to landscape to launch the camera (only available with screen lock set to swipe).
 You can also call someone when you are viewing a call or a message from them, or if you’re viewing their contact details just hold the phone up to your ear.

 If you go with swipe lock for unlocking the phone, you can customize the lock screen which gives you super-fast access to whatever you want.
-Go to Settings > Security and tick With swipe lock and then you can check out the Lock screen options and decide what you want on the lock screen.
+Go to Settings > My device > Lock screen and tap Swipe and then you can check out the Lock screen widgets and decide what you want enabled on the lock screen.
 Options include shortcuts, quick camera access, clock, weather, and a few more.

 You can also set up a wake-up command and different functions using S Voice via the Set wake-up command option at the bottom of the Lock screen options menu (more on that later).